jnbdz/amadla-cloud-Linode/README.md

 9. [Added the token to Vault](../../docs/adding-secrets-to-vault.md).

 ## :round_pushpin: Environment Variables
-- **LINODE_API_TOKEN** (required) - The variable name is different from one cloud to another.
+- **API_TOKEN** (required) - The variable name is different from one cloud to another.
 It is important for Packer and Terraform to be able to send requests to the cloud service provider to generate the server images and the infratructure.
 This value can be set in your environment variable with:
     - `.env` file
     - `export` command
     - Vault - Make sure it is in the right path